 Array Class Collections File String Console Data Directive Enum Exception If Interface Lambda Loop Nothing Number Process Property Regex Sort StringBuilder Structure Sub Time Windows

-Sub procedures return no values.
-We implement and call a Sub procedure.
+A Sub procedure returns no value.
+We implement and call this kind of method.
 Subs optionally have argument lists and formal parameters.
-And these formal parameters can be separated with line continuations for readability.
+These parameters can be separated with line continuations for readability.

 We declare and call a Sub procedure in the VB.NET language, using different syntaxes for calling the procedure.
 The program also shows XML comments.
 Subroutines in VB.NET return no value to the caller.